Nurukku gothambu / Sooji gothambu kanji.

 A nourishing meal to have on a cold winter day that is not too spicy, eat moderately and it is soothing for the stomach above all staying true to your Kerala roots too.

-Just like rice broken wheat would double in size once cooked.
+Just like rice the broken wheat would double in size once cooked.
 So I usually take half cup or slightly less per head as tubular mash /puzhukku is also consumed along with porridge which makes it a heavy meal.

 I use Nirapara brand broken wheat I find it having more brown husk than other polished ones like dalia,cracked wheat etc available in Indian stores.